Introduction: The Unsolved Murder of Leopold Roy

 Another factor contributing to Romeo’s wrongful conviction was the fact that the police investigation was plagued with an incredible degree of disorganization.
 Police officers frequently lost evidence and failed to keep records of their investigations.
 These organizational failures intersected with the Crown’s failure to disclose the crucial April 1968 report containing Romeo’s alibi to his lawyer.
 Unlike in 1972, Crown prosecutors are now required to disclose every relevant document to the defence, including information that the Crown does not plan to use in court but that could be important to the defence.

-Finally, it seems likely that the jury in Romeo’s trial put too much emphasis on Mildred’s eyewitness testimony.
-Many people believe that this type of testimony is very credible but in fact, witnesses make confident – and incorrect – eyewitness identifications at an alarmingly high rate, and these problems grow worse as the time interval increases between crime and trial.
+Finally, it seems likely that the jury in Romeo’s trial put too much emphasis on Mrs. Roy's eyewitness testimony.
+Many people believe that eyewitness testimony is very credible but in fact, witnesses make confident – and incorrect – eyewitness identifications at an alarmingly high rate, and these problems grow worse as the time interval increases between crime and trial.
 In fact, of the Innocence Project’s first 225 exonerations of wrongly convicted persons in the US, 77% of the convictions had been based on mistaken eyewitness identification.

 Wounds that Innocence Canada Cannot Heal

-Due to his refusal to seek parole and accept responsibility for a crime that he did not commit, Romeo was the longest-serving Canadian inmate to have a murder conviction overturned.
+Due to his refusal to seek parole and accept responsibility for a crime that he did not commit, Romeo is the longest-serving innocent Canadian to have a murder conviction overturned.

 R v Phillion, 2009 ONCA 202 at paras 1-3, 241 CCC (3d) 193 (Moldaver J) [Phillion].